Dpalazzari/rails_engine/README.md

 2. From terminal: `bundle install`

-3. From termianl: `rake db:create`
+3. From terminal: `rake db:create`

 4. From terminal: `rake db:migrate`